 Deleting With Table Cleanup Policies

-- Set-it-and-forget-it feature, runs in background on a schedule
+- Set-it-and-forget-it feature.
+Runs in the background on a schedule

 - Flexible configuration options

-- Will not trigger business rules/workflows (unless table has iterativeDelete attribute)
+- Will not trigger business rules/workflows (unless the table has the iterativeDelete attribute)

 - Respects the reference cascade rule